nikkehsolaris/deluge-autoremoveplus/README.md

 ==============

 AutoRemovePlus is a plugin for [Deluge](http://deluge-torrent.org) that you can use to automatically remove torrents.
-Its based on AutoRemove 0.1 by Jamie Lennox.
+It's based on AutoRemove 0.1 by Jamie Lennox.

 This is a GtkUI and WebUI plugin.